lucasxu777/Wavelet-Transform-Enhanced-Facial-Emotional-VLM/readme.md

 Also it contains lots of variety on video types.

 I plan to pre-process frames into frames of 224 x 224 resolution.
 I plan to use 30% (~5k) of the full dataset here due to technlogy limitation and follow a 80-10-10 train/test/val pattern for performance evaluation.

-So in total I will use about 15k data for the pre-training process and then test and validate on the rest 20% seperately.
+Across the three datasets, I will use ~15k clips for pre-training.
+For each dataset, I follow an 80–10–10 split, where the 20% (val and test) is reserved for evaluation.
+I will do this project on my own.